 This approach results in fertilizer prices for the common crops of grass, corn and beets:

-• For thecultivation of grass the new total fertilizer cost is €635 per hectare, of which €200 per hectare is for the application of slurry, €105 for the purchase of potassium, €260 for nitrogen and €70 for the application of fertilizer.
-With the absence of derogation, the attention to potassium will increase, therefore the requirement of K has been calculated to a minimum of 20 g/kg DS.
-This combined with a yield of 12 t DS/ha we arrive at a requirement of 240 kg K/ha.
+- For the grass cultivation the new total fertilizer cost is €635 per hectare, of which €200 per hectare is for slurry application, €105 for potassium purchase, €260 for nitrogen and €70 for fertilizer application.
+Due to the removal of the derogation will the attention to potassium increase, therefore the requirement of K has been calculated to a minimum of 20 g/kg DS.
+This combined with a yield of 12 tons DS/ha we arrive at a requirement of 240 kg K/ha.

-• In the maize crop the new full fertilizer cost is €286 per hectare.
+- In the maize cultivation the new full fertilization cost is €286 per hectare.
 This includes €200 per hectare for the application of slurry and €45 for the purchase of potassium.
 The price for nitrogen application is €41, which does not include the cost of spreading since it assumes that the entire gift is applied at seeding.

 (Note 1: on pre-crop farms, we only assume fertilizer use.
 Note 2: for organic farms, we do not include fertilizer increases).